 Dean Henderson handball: How did Crystal Palace goalkeeper escape red card in FA Cup final against Manchester City?

-Dean Henderson handled the ball outside of his box during the first half of the FA Cup final against Man City; Crystal Palace goalkeeper went unpunished by referee Stuart Attwell and the VAR; Pep Guardiola did not want to discuss the incident while Oliver Glasner had his "fingers crossed"
+Dean Henderson handled the ball outside of his box during the FA Cup final first half against Man City; Crystal Palace goalkeeper went unpunished by referee Stuart Attwell and VAR Jarred Gillett; Pep Guardiola didn't want to discuss incident while Oliver Glasner had his "fingers crossed"

 Dean Henderson starred for Crystal Palace in their FA Cup final victory over Manchester City - but should the goalkeeper have been sent off?